cronosun/ruloom/README.md

  * In addition, Rust should support stackful coroutines (aka Fibers, similar to Go routines or Loom in Java).
    The std-lib should be prepared for this (can be switched on with a feature flag).

-# What does `ro-loom` solve?
+# What does `ruloom` solve?

-Ru-loom is based on [corosensei](https://crates.io/crates/corosensei) and allows asynchronous code to be written as if it were synchronous code.
+Ruloom is based on [corosensei](https://crates.io/crates/corosensei) and allows asynchronous code to be written as if it were synchronous code.

 ```rust
 // See, no 'async' keyword here.